General Post Office: Telephone

 A GPO red telephone box and Edward VII pillar box.

 The Post Office commenced its telephone business in 1878, however the vast majority of telephones were initially connected to independently run networks.
 In December 1880, the Postmaster General obtained a court judgement that telephone conversations were, technically, within the remit of the Telegraph Act.
 The General Post Office then licensed all existing telephone networks.

 The effective nationalisation of the UK telecommunications industry occurred in 1912 with the takeover of the National Telephone Company which left only a few municipal undertakings independent of the GPO (in particular the Hull Telephones Department (now privatised) and the telephone system of Guernsey).
 The GPO took over the company on 1 January 1912; transferring 1,565 exchanges and 9,000 employees at a cost of £12,515,264.

 The GPO installed several automatic telephone exchanges from several vendors in trials at Darlington on 10 October 1914 and Dudley on 9 September 1916 (rotary system), Fleetwood (relay exchange from Sweden), Grimsby (Siemens), Hereford (Lorimer) and Leeds (Strowger).
 The GPO then selected the Strowger system for small and medium cities and towns.

 The telephone systems of Jersey and the Isle of Man, obtained from the NTC were offered for sale to the respective governments of the islands.
 Both initially refused, but the States of Jersey did eventually take control of their island's telephones in 1923.

+In 1937, the GPO placed into service a wideband coaxial carrier system between London and Birmingham for trunk telephony and experimental television transmission.
+The system used carrier telephony techniques similar to contemporary Bell System coaxial cable systems, employing frequency-division multiplexing, crystal filters, and negative-feedback repeaters to carry up to 320 simultaneous telephone circuits on a single coaxial route.